 Firefox Deal Continues To Boost Yahoo As US Search Share Grows Again In January

-Switchbacks aren't happening says metrics firm, which recorded new gains.
+Switchbacks to Google aren't happening says metrics firm, which recorded new gains for Yahoo.

 According to StatCounter, Yahoo made further US search market-share gains in January.
 The web measurement firm said that Yahoo had 10.9 percent of the search market, “its highest US search share for over five years.”